 In fact, some recent studies have claimed that certain biochemical changes in the brain may occur up to 34 years before symptom onset.

-Detecting Alzheimer’s disease far enough in advance could make it easier for those affected to plan accordingly and begin treatment as early as possible.
+Detecting Alzheimer’s disease far enough in advance could make it easier for those affected to plan accordingly and begin treatment as

 Beginning treatment for Alzheimer’s disease as soon as possible can maximize the effectiveness of the therapy.
 So, to be able to diagnose the condition as early as possible, researchers have been trying to come up with blood tests for Alzheimer’s disease.